 The Latin word aperio, meaning "to open or bud," gives us the name April.

-Easter Sunday falls on April 20.
+April 3 is also Good Friday with Easter Sunday falling on April 5.
 The dates of Easter are tied to the full Moon and the vernal equinox (not the civil calendar).
 Read more about the way the Easter dates are calculated here .

 On the 24th, we celebrate the birthday of Robert B. Thomas, the founder of The Old Farmer's Almanac !